igorgrv/SpringMovieTheater/README.md

 # SpringMovieTheater
-This Project, it's based in a Spring MVC
+This Project, it's based on Spring MVC technology